bitcoinerlab/descriptors/README.md

 ## Concepts

 This library has two main capabilities related to Bitcoin descriptors.
-Firstly, it can generate addresses and scriptPubKeys from descriptors.
-These addresses and scriptPubKeys can be used to receive funds from other parties.
-Secondly, the library is able to sign and spend unspent outputs described by those same descriptors.
+Firstly, it can generate `addresses` and `scriptPubKeys` from descriptors.
+These `addresses` and `scriptPubKeys` can be used to receive funds from other parties.
+Secondly, the library is able to sign transactions and spend unspent outputs described by those same descriptors.
 In order to do this, the descriptors must first be set into a PSBT.

 If you are not familiar with _Bitcoin descriptors_ and _partially signed Bitcoin transactions (PSBTs)_, click on the section below to expand and read more about these concepts.